- Aircraft preparedness

 WestJet will ensure that a buffer zone of five rows* is maintained between the guest with the severe allergy to cat dander and any cat located onboard.
 In order to facilitate this buffer zone, guests with severe allergies to cat dander will be encouraged to board last.
 WestJet will ensure the guest with the severe allergy to cat dander has access to a lavatory without passing by a row with a cat in a kennel.

 *Please note the "five rows" does not include the row the guest with the allergy or the row where the cat is located.
 For example, if the guest with the severe allergy is in row 7, then the guest with the cat will be seated in row 13 or beyond.

 WestJet does its best to accommodate guests with allergies; however, as our aircraft are open to the public, we cannot guarantee an allergen-free environment.

-We respect the concerns of our guests who have allergies triggered by nuts, peanuts, animal dander, fur or saliva.
+We respect the concerns of our guests who have allergies triggered by nuts, peanuts, or animal dander.
 The following information outlines the measures WestJet employs to address concerns of this nature, while maintaining a balanced guest experience approach for all guests.

-We recognize that guests who have severe allergies and all persons with special needs are an important and valued segment of the travelling public.
-It is our intention to provide our guests with a clear and transparent allergy policy, so they can make informed decisions when travelling with WestJet.
+It is our intention to provide a clear and transparent allergy policy, so guests can make informed decisions when travelling with WestJet.

 Our aircraft are lightly groomed (e.g., removal of garbage, vacuuming if required, etc.) by WestJet pilots, flight attendants and employees at the end of every flight.
 Professional cleaning is performed on selected flights during the day, and all aircraft are professionally cleaned at the end of every day.